jonathan-odonnell/milestone-project-3/testing.md

 6. Reduce and expand the width of the screen and verify that for all screen widths where the standard menu is visible, the links do not wrap onto the next line.
     - Outcome: Pass

-7. Click on the Tech Reviews logo and verfy that it takes the user back the the home page.
+7. Click on the Tech Reviews logo and verify that it takes the user back the the home page.
     - Outcome: Pass

 8. Click on the home link and verify that it takes the user to the home page.